FlipTheDice/HiveBot/README.md

 # Welcome to HiveBot's Github
 the Bot That Buzzes

-Hello, My name is Hive, i am a bot that moderates a server for u!, i was made by 🎭𝔐𝔯.𝔏🎭#6969, this bot is like MEE6's Modderation commands we are in beta but we are accepting new users!
-Thanks for checking are github!
+Hello, My name is Hive, i am a bot that moderates a server for u!, i was made by 🎭𝔐𝔯.𝔏🎭#6969, this bot is like MEE6 but advanced
+Thanks for checking are github! we are now in 2.0 and now fully released!
+**we are out
 # Update Logs

 2/21/2022